sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 The `ENTRYPOINT` directive is the command docker will call when we use `docker run`.

-For example the mysql client will use something like `ENTRYPOINT ["mysql"]`.
+For example the MySQL client image will use something like `ENTRYPOINT [ "mysql" ]`.

 ## Docker Image Layers